Murder of Mackenzie Lueck

 The murder of Mackenzie Lueck occurred on June 17, 2019.
-Lueck, a 23-year-old student at the University of Utah, was reported missing and her bound, burned, and buried remains were later discovered.
+Lueck, a 23-year-old student at the University of Utah and self proclaimed "sugar baby", who was reported missing and her bound, burned, and buried remains were later discovered.
 Ayoola Ajayi, 31, was arrested and charged with Lueck's kidnapping and murder.
 In October 2020, Ajayi pleaded guilty to Lueck's murder and was subsequently sentenced to life in prison without parole.

 Mackenzie Lueck

 Mackenzie Speth Lueck was born on March 8, 1996, and raised in the city of El Segundo in Los Angeles County, along with one older brother and two younger brothers.
 She attended El Segundo High School where she was on the swimming team and played water polo.
 She then attended the University of Utah where she majored in kinesiology and pre-nursing and was a member of the Alpha Chi Omega sorority.
 Lueck worked at a Salt Lake City biological testing company and planned to have a career in health sciences, speaking to advisors about going to nursing or medical school.
 Lueck planned on graduating in May 2020.
 Lueck was raised in the Church of Jesus Christ of Latter-day Saints.
+Lueck worked as a "sugar baby" months prior to her murder, offering advice to aspiring sugar babies on using apps like Tinder to find sugar daddies as well.
+She boasted about having at least two such arrangements at the time.